 - Announcements: The instructor will use Announcements on the Avenue Course Home page to provide you with course reminders and updates.
 Please check this section frequently for course updates from your instructor. - Ask Your Instructor Discussion: Use this discussion forum to ask questions about content or course-related issues with which you are unfamiliar.
 If you encounter difficulties, the instructor is here to help you.
 Please post general course-related questions to the discussion forum so that all students have an opportunity to review the response.
 To access this discussion forum, select Discussions from the Communications dropdown menu. - Email: If you have a conflict that prevents you from completing course requirements, or have a question concerning a personal matter, you can send your instructor a private message by email.
-The instructor will respond to your email within 24 to 48 hours. - Zoom Meetings: Online Virtual classes will be held via Zoom meeting.
+The instructor will respond to your email within 24 to 48 hours.
+Make sure to add 'F725' in the subject line of email. - Zoom Meetings: In Case of classes moving to an online format, Online Virtual classes will be held via Zoom meeting.
 The link to register for the online class will be posted on Avenue.
 Students are required to join the online lectures with their full names for participation and attendance.
 Students can also request a Zoom meeting by requesting the instructor by e-mail.